Engaging stakeholders with evidence and uncertainty

 - Helping stakeholders discuss issues and make decisions

-The framework below helps decision-makers, researchers and other stakeholders choose methods and tools for engaging with evidence and each other depending on whether they plan to:
+This framework is designed to help decision-makers and researchers choose methods and tools for engaging with evidence and each other depending on whether they plan to:

 - Make a policy decision or plan some research